-Rick and Marlis Doud’s ranch, near Midland, is comprised of 6,000 deeded acres and 2,500 leased acres on which they run nearly 400 cow-calf pairs.
+Rick and Marlis Doud’s ranch, near Midland, is comprised of 6,000 deeded acres and 2,500 leased acres on which they raise nearly 400 cow-calf pairs.

 The Douds believe in community involvement and lifelong learning.
 Rick has served on the West River Lyman Jones Rural Water Board for 15 years where he tackles community water issues.
 Rick has attended numerous ranch tours and workshops hosted by organizations such as NRCS and the South Dakota Grassland Coalition.
 Perhaps most importantly, the Douds hope their commitment to conservation will cultivate a passion for responsible land management in future generations.
 They regularly pass along their knowledge to their three children, two of whom own cows on the ranch.
 Rick also serves as a mentor to young ranchers who have an interest in summer calving and rotational grazing.